-Your Prayer Plant could be in an area where it’s getting a little too much light, or it’s getting too hot.
+Your Prayer Plant could be in an area where it’s getting a little too much light, or it’s getting too hot and this is causing brown patches to form on the leaves.
 The perfect spot for your Prayer Plant is just a touch further inside a bright room, potentially an east-facing window if there’s a good spot free.

 If you’re not already, make sure to open your windows every now and then to make sure that the air in your room is circulating properly.
 This reduces the risk of hotspots forming in the room where your plant is sat.
 The ideal temperature for Prayer Plant is between 18°C – 24°C, so it shouldn’t be too difficult to keep in a good range.
 You can always pick up a digital thermometer to check the spot your plants are sat for piece of mind.

 Chemicals in the water can result in brown leaf tips on your Prayer Plant

 Prayer Plants can actually be a little sensitive to fluoride and chlorine that you find in tap water.
 If you live in a hard water area, it may be that your Prayer Plant is reacting to high levels of chemicals in the water.
 There are two ways to make sure that the water you give them is free of both these chemicals.
 Firstly you can leave a jug of tap water for around 24 hours to allow for a lot of the chemicals to evaporate.
 Another method is leaving a tray outside to collect rainwater to give to your houseplants to make sure chemical levels are lower than the treated water that comes out of your tap.

 Brown leaves can also indicate a pest infestation

 A slightly less common reason why your Prayer Plant’s leaves are turning brown is a pest infestation.
 It can happen that pests such as mealybugs, spider mites and scale insects take hold of your plant.